MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/design-branding-in-a-mobile-broadband-app.md

 # Design branding in a mobile broadband app

-Windows Store apps encourage branding in the following ways:
+UWP apps encourage branding in the following ways:

 -   **Customization of colors and fonts** This includes being able to customize background colors and font colors.
 For example, you can use your look or brand colors in the app.